bram2w/baserow/docs/guides/installation/install-on-heroku.md

 the Config Vars in the Settings.
 On the settings page, click on "Reveal Config Vars", find the "BASEROW_AMOUNT_OF_WORKERS" var and set the value to 2.

-You can roughly calculate the amount of workers based on the available RAM of your dyno's.
+You can roughly estimate the amount of workers based on the available RAM of your dyno type.
 Every worker needs around 512MB ram, so a standard x1 dyno should have one worker, a standard x2 can have 2 workers and a performance M can have 4.

 ### Postgres